-Although the grant funding is intended to cover a 12-month period, the period under this announcement will likely be 9-months from the date of a fully executed Memorandum of Understanding (MOU).
-The legislation appropriating these funds was signed into law on 5/29/15.
-We acknowledge the time to respond to this RFP is very short.
-We are attempting to balance the practical aspect of responding to this RFP while providing enough time for successful proposers to reasonably use the available resources.
-The anticipated date of distribution of grant awards is September 1, 2015 with an end date on June 30, 2016.
-Funding is dependent upon grantee performance and an MOU may be terminated if consistent poor performance or compliance.
+The grant period will be 18 months from the date of a fully executed Memorandum of Understanding (MOU).
+The anticipated date of distribution of sub-grant awards is January 1, 2015 with an end date on June 30, 2016.
+Funding is dependent upon sub-grantee performance and an MOU may be terminated if consistent poor performance or compliance.